 WELL-BEING EDUCATION GRANTS

-Would you profit from training or continuing education toward resilience and well-being?
-These grants, open to clinicians and investigators (graduate students, post-docs, residents, fellows and faculty) will help defray the cost of professional training around around resilience and well-being.
+These grants, open to clinicians and investigators (graduate students, post-docs, residents, fellows and faculty) will help defray the cost of professional training around resilience and well-being.
 The first round of applications is closed.
 The second application round will take place in Apr 2021.

 Curated resources for urgent help available for faculty and trainees at the Mass General Hospital.